Westmoreland Parish: Geography

 The westernmost tip of the island, Negril Point, is the site of the Negril Lighthouse.

 Education

-Westmoreland is home to several secondary schools include Manning's School, Frome Technical High School, Grange Hill High School, and others.
+Westmoreland is home to several secondary schools, including Manning's School, Frome Technical High School, Grange Hill High School, and others.

 Commerce

 As a result of the fertile plains, the parish thrives on agriculture, mainly sugarcane, which offers direct employment.
 Other agricultural products include bananas, coffee, ginger, cocoa, pimento, honey, rice, and breadfruit.
 Pastoralism is also practised; the rearing of cattle, horses, and mules, as well as fishing—there are 19 fishing beaches with over 90 boats engaged in the industry.
 Manufacturing is the third largest sector.
 Manufactured items include food and drink, tobacco, animal feeds, textile and textile products.

 Negril is one of the main tourist destinations in Jamaica.
-Since the 1950s tourism has been the fastest-growing sector.
+Since the 1950s, tourism has been the fastest-growing sector.
 The major hotels are Couples Swept Away (the northern half of which is technically in Hanover), Poinciana Beach Resort and Negril Beach Club.
-There are another 200+ resorts and 200+ bars and restaurants.